 For frequent travelers, the ability to earn Membership Rewards points at such a high rate is very valuable.
 With an extensive list of travel partners to choose from, we value Membership Rewards points at an average of 1.19 cents per point.
 If you redeem your rewards strategically, you can stretch them a long way.

-Plus, the Blue Business Plus card offers the same lengthy introductory interest rate on both new purchases and balance transfers – making it a top-notch card for financing large purchases in the first year.
+Plus, the Blue Business Plus card offers the same lengthy introductory interest rate on new purchases – making it a top-notch card for financing large purchases in the first year (after that, it’s 13.24% to 19.24%).

 Other intro APR business cards